Should We Wait and See How Much Further the Pound-Yen Pair Can Rise After Its Rebound?

 - U.S. PMI (Purchasing Managers' Index)

-Last weekend, the U.S. dollar rose against the yen despite the fact that the U.S. PCE deflator, released on February 28, showed a year-over-year decline from the previous month, including the core component.The USD/JPY pair rose from 149.104 to 150.986, breaking above the resistance level of the 200-period simple moving average (SMA) on the hourly chart.
+Last weekend, the U.S. dollar rose against the yen despite the fact that the U.S. PCE deflator, released on February 28, showed a year-over-year decline—including the core component—compared to the previous month.The USD/JPY pair rose from 149.104 to 150.986, breaking above the resistance level of the 200-period simple moving average (SMA) on the hourly chart.
 On the 4-hour chart, the price has recovered to near the 75-period SMA, and on the daily chart, a retracement has occurred from the -2σ Bollinger Band to the centerline.